 I homeschool, in part, because I’d rather decide what norms, values, and behaviors my children learn.

 What most people mean when they throw out the word socialization is: they are afraid their children won’t have friends.
-(But, aren’t there a lot of very lonely children at school, too?)
+That’s a valid concern — we all need friends.
+But, aren’t there a lot of very lonely children at school, too?

 Assuming that a public institution is the only place where a child can connect with peers is silly.
 Most homeschoolers I know are involved in a host of activities and co-ops and find the appropriate amount of opportunities to allow their children to make friends.

 At traditional school my son had several kids he’d call his friends.
 They had the opportunity to talk on the playground for about 30 minutes a day.
 A few other spare minutes of connection could be stolen during lunch period or while in line.
 But, that’s all.